jorgeb1980/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/XMLSpreadsheetGenerator/LibreOffice_fix/readme.txt

-My choice to try the generator was Libre Office 4.1.4.2
+My choice to test the generator was Libre Office 4.1.4.2

 However, the XML spreadsheet format has been finding problems in this fork of the ancient Star Office software.
 Here are included some attempts to fix: